 It’s in 1st grade that students are taught to decipher the letters of the alphabet and gain an understanding of how they’re strung together to form words and then paragraphs in the English language.
 This process — called decoding — is what enables students to recognize and read words out loud and forms the foundation needed to establish automaticity and free up that cognitive load for comprehension work.

-If a child begins 2nd grade not reading on grade level, there’s a 90 percent chance they will still be an at-risk reader at the end of 3rd grade when it’s time to take the STAAR exam.
+If a child begins 2nd grade not reading on grade level, there’s a 90 percent chance they will still be an reading well below grade level at the end of 3rd grade when it’s time to take the STAAR exam.

 Why then, are we waiting until 3rd grade and focusing our assessments on comprehension?